harshesh21/MachineLearning/README.md

-Here is the complete `README.md` file for your repository.
-It covers the architecture, the models used, and the exact steps for another developer to run the project using either standard Python or Docker.
+Here is the updated, complete `README.md`.
+I have added a new section titled **"Adapting for a Different Market (Custom Training)"** that breaks down the exact pipeline steps for downloading new data, retraining the models, and generating the necessary PyTorch and XGBoost files.

+You can copy and paste this directly over your current file.

 ***

-# Houston Real Estate AI Engine
+# Real Estate AI Pricing Engine

 ## Overview
-This project is an end-to-end Machine Learning pipeline that predicts real estate prices in the Houston, Texas area.
-It takes basic property specifications (Bedrooms, Bathrooms, Square Footage, and Zip Code) and processes them through an ensemble deep learning architecture to output an estimated market value.
+This project is an end-to-end Machine Learning pipeline that predicts real estate prices.
+Originally trained on the Houston, Texas market, it takes basic property specifications (Bedrooms, Bathrooms, Square Footage, and Zip Code) and processes them through an ensemble deep learning architecture to output an estimated market value.

 The system is deployed as a REST API using FastAPI and includes a lightweight HTML/JS frontend for easy interaction.
 It is fully containerized using Docker for seamless cross-platform deployment.